NischalLalShrestha/class-ultimate-classof2020/README.rst

 +++++++++++++++++++++++++++++++
 Too Quick Installation Process
 +++++++++++++++++++++++++++++++
+If You had done this many times:
 #.
-Clone This Repo or download As Zip.
+Clone This Repo or Download As Zip By Cliking The Big Green Button.
 #.
 Activate Your Virtual Environment.
 #.
 Install All The Dependencies(Requirements.txt)
 #.
 Change Directory To The Base Directory(where you could get manage.py)